marcelMerchat/crudBasic2/README2021.txt

 The original Education Table was a many-to-many table that provided a unique combination of profile ID and an institution ID.

+Educational Certificates:

+The Certificate table has a quad many-to-one relationship based on four foreign keys that includes an internet provider column.
+There is a new internet provider table.
+This allows more than one educational entry for the same school as long as the profile ID, school, certificate award, and internet provider provides a unique set of four foreign key references.
+Perhaps a future improvement would handle certificate names in the same manner as educational institution names.

+Projects and Demos:

+The Project table includes a link for the report and an optional Github link.
+As the Github link can be included in the linked report it is suggested to leave it blank in the data base but if included, the Github project link is added to the resume.

 Work experience:

-The work experience has been expanded into separate company name and job-summary blocks.
-A future improvement would be to handle company names in the same manner as education institutions.
+The work experience has been expanded into separate company name, job title, and job-summary blocks plus a bullet list of activities for each position.
+Perhaps a future improvement would handle company names in the same manner as education institutions.

 ###########################################################################